Green Fins Certified Membership

 Certified membership levels

-Green Fins Certified Members are scored – based on the Green Fins Code of Conduct – out of 330, the lower the score, the lower the impact to the environment.
+Green Fins Certified Members are scored – based on the Green Fins Code of Conduct – out of 330.
+The lower the score, the lower the impact to the environment.
 Based on the results of their assessments, Certified Members are classed as Gold, Silver or Bronze by their environmental performance.

 Gold Member Stamp